CumulusNetworks/docs/content/cumulus-linux-51/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 If you use the `--ztp` option together with any of the other command line options, the ZTP script takes precedence and the switch ignores other command line options.

+## Change the Default BIOS Password

+To provide a layer of security and to prevent unauthorized access to the switch, NVIDIA recommends you change the default BIOS password.
+The default BIOS password is `admin`.

+To change the default BIOS password:

+1. During system boot, press `Ctrl+B` through the serial console while the BIOS version prints.

+    {{< img src = "/images/cumulus-linux/SB-BIOS-post.png" >}}

+2. From the **Security** menu, select **Administrator Password**.

+  {{< img src = "/images/cumulus-linux/SB-BIOS-sec-passwd.png" >}}

+3. Follow the prompts.

 ## Edit the Cumulus Linux Image (Advanced)

 The Cumulus Linux disk image file contains a BASH script that includes a set of variables.
 You can set these variables to be able to install a fully configured system with a single image file.